-Salisbury is a vibrant cathedral city, surrounded by the beautiful countryside and villages of South Wiltshire.
+Salisbury is a vibrant place, well known for its world-famous cathedral dating back to the 13th-century, boasting the tallest spire of a cathedral in Britain, the city is set in beautiful countryside surrounded by the villages of South Wiltshire.
+The lively Charter market on Tuesdays and Saturdays has run since 1227, offering a wide range of foods and goods.
 In 2019 Salisbury was chosen by the Sunday Times Best Places To Live guide because it “remains a divinely attractive and welcoming place”.
-The challenges today are to maintain those attractive qualities whilst recovering from the Novichok incidents in 2018 and adapting to the current challenges of the Covid-19 pandemic whilst accommodating ongoing changes in population, lifestyle, and the economy.
+The challenges today are to maintain those attractive qualities whilst accommodating ongoing changes in population, lifestyle, and the economy.

-Celebrating our Heritage, Enhancing our Environment, Shaping our Future
+Pride in our HERITAGE Enhancing our ENVIRONMENT Shaping our FUTURE

-The Salisbury Civic Society, founded in 1960, works to promote high standards of contemporary design in all aspects of the built environment within Salisbury and South Wiltshire, whilst safeguarding the historic buildings and landscape setting underpinning the area’s special character.
+The Salisbury Civic Society, founded in 1960, works to safeguard the historic buildings and landscape setting underpinning the area’s unique character, whilst promoting high standards of contemporary design in all aspects of the built environment within Salisbury and South Wiltshire.

-Maintain an online presence through our website, actively participate in social media and publish a quarterly magazine for members
+– Maintain an online presence through our website and active participation in social media

 During recent years the Society’s achievements have included:

-Heritage Open Days – Our annual Heritage Open Days provide the public with a unique opportunity to explore interesting (and often hidden!) places in Salisbury.
+Heritage Open Days – We participate in the national Heritage Open Days initiative providing a unique opportunity for everyone to explore interesting (and often hidden!) places in Salisbury.